ietf-wg-dmarc/draft-ietf-dmarc-dmarcbis/draft-ietf-dmarc-dmarcbis.md

 The Domain Owner has implemented SPF and DKIM in a subdomain used for pre-production testing of messaging services.
-It now wishes to express a severity of concern for messages from this subdomain that fail to authenticate to indicate to participating receivers that use of this domain is not valid.
+It now wishes to express a handling preference for messages from this subdomain that fail to authenticate to indicate to participating receivers that use of this domain is not valid.